GUIDE: Resolving Domain Bias in GUI Agents through Real-Time Web Video Retrieval and Plug-and-Play Annotation: Method

 \subsubsection{Transferable Annotation Format.}

-Traditional video action annotations (\eg, \texttt{click(x=100,\,y=200)}) record coordinate-bound operations that are non-transferable across environments.
-Instead, $a_t$ consists of two fields---\texttt{Meaningful} and \texttt{Thought\,\&\,Action\,NLP}---designed to ensure transferability: \paragraph{Semantic Noise Filtering (\texttt{Meaningful}).} A boolean indicating whether the frame-pair change is task-relevant.
+Coordinate-level video labels are not transferable across environments.
+Instead, $a_t$ contains a \texttt{Meaningful} flag and a natural-language \texttt{ThoughtAction} field: \paragraph{Semantic Noise Filtering (\texttt{Meaningful}).} A boolean indicating whether the frame-pair change is task-relevant.
 This field leverages the joint semantic judgment of VLM~$+$~OmniParser to \emph{complement traditional keyframe extraction}, which detects only pixel-level changes (mouse movement, window flicker) but cannot distinguish meaningful operations from visual noise.
-Human verification confirms that this mechanism correctly filters out $>$91\% of non-GUI frames and idle no-action frames (see \cref{sec:appendix-meaningful} for the complete evaluation). \paragraph{Strategic Narrative (\texttt{Thought\,\&\,Action\,NLP}).} The core annotation field, written from the first-person executor perspective, integrating step-by-step execution reasoning---not just ``what was done'' but ``why,'' the decision logic, and contextual judgment.
+Human verification confirms that this mechanism correctly filters out $>$91\% of non-GUI frames and idle no-action frames; the complete evaluation is provided in the supplementary material. \paragraph{Strategic Narrative (\texttt{Thought\,\&\,Action\,NLP}).} The core annotation field, written from the first-person executor perspective, integrating step-by-step execution reasoning---not just ``what was done'' but ``why,'' the decision logic, and contextual judgment.
 It includes \emph{UI element visual descriptions} (color, shape, position, text labels) and function inferences (\ie, guesses about each element's purpose based on appearance and context), as well as \emph{grounded actions} (click, type, scroll, \etc) in natural language form.
 This strategic knowledge is inherently transferable across interface variations.